martavp/pypsa-in-sophia/README.md

 > cd projects

-The first step of installing PyPSA-Eur-Sec is installing the PyPSA-Eur model.
 Follow the instruction given [here](https://pypsa-eur.readthedocs.io/en/latest/installation.html) carefully.
 Installation may take a while.

 #### 3. Installing the anaconda environment
 You will need to have an conda environment with all the necessary packages.
 You should have created one when installing [PyPSA-Eur](https://pypsa-eur.readthedocs.io/en/latest/installation.html).